sec10/Google-Data-Analytics-Capstone-Project/README.md

 ## Prepare
 ______________________________________________________________________________________________________________________________________________________________________________________________
 The .csv data files can be found [here](https://divvy-tripdata.s3.amazonaws.com/index.html).
 Some of the files are too large to open in excel so I decided to upload them into Microsoft SQL Server Management Studio.
-The column headers were not consistent
+The column headers were not consistent so when creating tables I standardized column header names.